FluxML/Flux.jl/README.md

 end
 ```

 Though further from the equations, this has the advantage of further reuse and customizability.
-For example, `layer` could be a simple `Dense(x, y)` as before or it could be a `Dropout(Dense(x, y))` in order to add dropout to the recurrent layer.
+For example, `layer` could be a simple `Affine(x, y)` as before or it could be a `Dropout(Affine(x, y))` in order to add dropout to the recurrent layer.

 When it comes time to train the model, we have a number of options for tweaking its implementation, like the backend used or unrolling settings.
 In Flux this is as simple as calling some functions on the original model: